There was no escaping the reality of the situation.

 “We knew we needed revenge on this team because of what they did last year,” Strader said.
 “There was a lot of back and forth on social media.”

-In the end Saturday night, it was Pine-Richland which got the last word.
+In the end Saturday night, it was Pine-Richland that got the last word.

 The No. 1-seeded Rams held a talented third-seeded Peters Township offense in check as Strader threw for 147 yards and two touchdowns to lift Pine-Richland to a 20-9 victory at Acrisure Stadium.
 It’s the ninth WPIAL championship in school history.